LemonAppDev/konsist/test/konsist-path-tester/README.md

-# Test Konsist Scope Creation
+# Test Konsist Path Tester

-This project is used to test the `Konsist` class.

-This project is used to test root project folder resolution and file querying logic using integration tests.
+This project is used to test root project folder resolution and Kotlin file querying logic.

 Test project contains [root](.) module and two submodules ([app](.\app) and [data](.\data)).